LucasionGS/Toxen3/changenotes.md

 <!-- ## Upcoming update / 1.4.2 -->
 ## 1.4.1 - 28-10-2022
+Playlists:
 - Added the ability to change the name of a playlist.
 - Removed playlist name length limit.
 - Changed the layout of the playlist selection screen.

+Storyboards_
+- Added background changing effect.

+Visualizer:
+- Added `Visualizer Size` to the settings.
+It allows you to change how detailed the visualizer is.
+The higher the value, the more intense the impact on performance.
+6 is the standard and should work well for most, but you can increase or decrease this if you experience lag or if you want to see more detail.
 ## 1.4.0 - 13-10-2022
 New features
 - First iteration of a storyboard implementation has been released!